Strasburg, North Dakota

-Strasburg is a historically German speaking village in Emmons County, North Dakota, United States.
+Strasburg is a historically German-speaking city in Emmons County, North Dakota, United States.
 The population was 379 at the 2020 census.
 Strasburg was founded in 1902.

 History

 Strasburg was laid out in 1902 when a spur of the Chicago, Milwaukee, St. Paul Railroad was extended to that point.
-The village was named after Straßburg, Ukraine, a town founded by 18th century German immigrants in South Russia and now (with all the Germans expelled) renamed Kuchurhan, Rozdilna Raion.
+The city was named after Straßburg, Ukraine, a town founded by 18th century German immigrants in South Russia and now (with all the Germans expelled) renamed Kuchurhan, Rozdilna Raion.
 Strassburg was, in turn, named for the historic German city of Strassburg in Alsace, France.
 A post office has been in operation at Strasburg since 1903.

 Historic sites

 Historic sites in or near Strasburg include Tirsbol Cemetery, Wrought-Iron Cross Site, Wrought-iron cross sites of Holy Trinity Cemetery (Strasburg, North Dakota), and Ludwig and Christina Welk Homestead.

-The historic Blessed Trinity Roman Catholic Church (formerly Holy Trinity) near the village contains works by the artist Berthold Imhoff.
+The historic Blessed Trinity Roman Catholic Church (formerly Holy Trinity) near the city contains works by the artist Berthold Imhoff.

 Geography

-According to the United States Census Bureau, the village has a total area of 0.30 sqmi, all land.
+According to the United States Census Bureau, the city has a total area of 0.30 sqmi, all land.

 Demographics

 2010 census

-As of the census of 2010, there were 409 people, 191 households, and 95 families residing in the village.
+As of the census of 2010, there were 409 people, 191 households, and 95 families residing in the city.
 The population density was 1363.3 PD/sqmi.
 There were 224 housing units at an average density of 746.7 /sqmi.
-The racial makeup of the village was 99.8% White and 0.2% from two or more races.
+The racial makeup of the city was 99.8% White and 0.2% from two or more races.
 Hispanic or Latino of any race were 0.2% of the population.

 There were 191 households, of which 15.2% had children under the age of 18 living with them, 40.8% were married couples living together, 6.3% had a female householder with no husband present, 2.6% had a male householder with no wife present, and 50.3% were non-families.
 45.0% of all households were made up of individuals, and 25.2% had someone living alone who was 65 years of age or older.
 The average household size was 1.86 and the average family size was 2.57.

-The median age in the village was 60.8 years.
+The median age in the city was 60.8 years.
 14.7% of residents were under the age of 18; 3.6% were between the ages of 18 and 24; 9.7% were from 25 to 44; 26.7% were from 45 to 64; and 45.2% were 65 years of age or older.
-The gender makeup of the village was 46.2% male and 53.8% female.
+The gender makeup of the city was 46.2% male and 53.8% female.